-You should always keep your safety in mind when felling trees and handling chainsaws.
+You should always keep your safety in mind when dealing with felling trees and handling chainsaws.
 You should have essential safety gear such as a logger’s helmet, earmuffs, safety glasses, and Kevlar chaps.
-Also, wear sturdy shoes and clothes that cover most parts of your skin.
-Cutting down a tree is serious work and the dangers could be fatal.
-You should always remember to protect yourself as much as you can.
+Also, wear sturdy shoes and clothes covering most of your skin.
+Cutting down a tree is serious work, and the dangers could be fatal.
+You should never forget to protect yourself as much as you can.

 5. Cut Your Dead Tree

-Although you can cut a small tree without them, large trees will require the use of wedges.
-They will help keep in guiding your tree to fall in the direction of the notch cut.
+Although you can cut a small tree without them, large trees will require wedges.
+They will help guide your tree to fall in the direction of the notch cut.
 Insert them two inches into the bore cut and hammer another wedge into the opposite side of the tree for better results.

 6. Move Away From The Fall Path

-As soon as your tree starts to fall, shut off the chainsaw, set it down, and run in the direction of your escape route.
-Make sure to keep an eye on the tree to make sure you are moving away instead of into its fall path.
-Keep moving away until you are sure that you’re in the safe zone.
+As soon as your tree starts to fall, shut off the chainsaw, set it down, and run toward your escape route.
+Keep an eye on the tree to ensure you are moving away instead of into its fall path.
+Keep moving away until you are sure you’re in the safe zone.

 7. Clear The Area

-When the dead tree finally hit the ground, retrieve your chainsaw.
-Start cutting limbs and turn the tree trunk into logs.
+When the dead tree finally hits the ground, retrieve your chainsaw.
+Start cutting limbs and start turning the trunk into logs.
 You can dispose of or use them later as firewood or mulch.
 Remove any remaining debris that may cause accidents.
-Don’t forget to also clean and keep your chainsaw in a safe location after its use.
+Don’t forget to clean and keep your chainsaw in a safe location after its use..

-Removing a dead tree is a good precaution to avoid property damages and injuries.
-Use this guide on how to cut down a dead tree to make sure you do it safely and correctly.
-But, if you are not confident that you can handle this big task on your own, seek help from the professional arborists at Tall Timbers Tree Services.
-Our training and experiences will help ensure that the job is done properly, without causing any harm to anything or anyone on your property.
+Removing a dead tree is a good precaution to avoid property damage and injuries.
+Use this guide on cutting down a dead tree to ensure you do it safely and correctly.
+But, if you are not confident that you can handle this big task alone, seek help from the professional arborists at Tall Timbers Tree Services.
+Our training and experiences will help ensure that the job is done correctly without causing any harm to anything or anyone on your property.
 Hiring a professional can save you time and prevent you from making decisions you might later regret.
-Speak with our experts at Tall Timbers Tree Services by calling us on 0414 627 627.
+Speak with our Tall Timbers Tree Services experts by calling us on 0414 627 627.